State Testing FAQs

 The ratings issued by the state and the data collected are used by SchoolGrades.org, US News & World Report’s Best High Schools and other organizations to compare different high schools in Colorado and across the country.
 It can impact the the local and national reputation of our schools, especially with prospective parents who often utilize this information in choosing a school.

-Beginning with the class of 2018, Boulder Valley School District will place SAT college entrance examination test scores on student final transcripts, in accordance with state law.
-BVSD will, if requested, issue a senior year mid-year transcript (used in most college admissions) with SAT scores.
-For the final transcript, BVSD will substitute scores from a later SAT administration upon receiving written evidence of higher scores attained at a later administration and a written request to substitute scores.
-Students and their families may click here for the form used to request a mid-year transcript with SAT scores, or here for the form used to request that SAT scores from a date later than the Colorado SAT administration be used instead.
+Beginning with the class of 2018, Boulder Valley School District began placing SAT college entrance examination test scores on student final transcripts, in accordance with state law.
+Before a student graduates, BVSD will, if requested, issue a transcript (used in most college admissions) without SAT scores.
+BVSD will substitute scores from a later SAT administration upon receiving written evidence of higher scores attained at a later administration and a written request to substitute scores.
+Students and their families may click here for the form to request a transcript without SAT scores, or here for the form used to request that SAT scores from a date later than the Colorado SAT administration be used instead.
 These forms are submitted to the high school registrar.
+Per state statute, final transcripts that are available after a student graduates will include SAT scores.
+SAT scores are usually posted to transcripts beginning in early to mid September of a student's senior year.

 Online practice tests are available to familiarize students with the testing environment.
 In addition to providing an opportunity for becoming acquainted with the kinds of questions that appear on new tests, the practice environment should help students use embedded tools such as text-to-speech.